pnnl/UrbanBEM/README.md

 - If `AIRFLOW_HOME` is empty, then the airflow running folder is default to `~/airflow`.

 ## To-do list (short term)

+- [ ] Redo HVAC processor with OpenStandard calls.
+- [ ] confirm the appropriateness of the u values in CBECS and the construciton layer rules, most values lead to no insulation constructions
+- [ ] Adjust geometry processor to accomodate no core zone buildings (test with cbecs3)
+- [ ] Extract and compute ground temperature profile from the stat file
+- [ ] Construct misc. objects and weather / location related objects
-- Accomodate standard data schema
+- [x] Accomodate standard data schema
-- Add construction mapping in geometry processor
+- [x] Add construction mapping in geometry processor
-- Specify schedule interface
+- [x] Specify schedule interface
-- Add multi-storey functionality
+- [x] Add multi-storey functionality

 ## Updates

+- 05/03/2020:
+  - Schedule preprocessor in place.
+- 04/29/2020:
+  - Construction processor and preprocessor in place.
+- 04/25/2020:
+  - Loads preprocessor in place.
 - 04/20/2020:
   - Add standard input loading
   - modify unit conversion to include post-conversion units and addtitional conversions